Foreign powers press Ethiopia for Tigray peace talks | Law-Order

 Foreign powers press Ethiopia for Tigray peace talks

-Some African and European nations pressed Ethiopia behind the scenes on Monday to allow mediation of a war in a northern region that has spilled into neighbouring Eritrea and rocked the wider Horn of Africa, diplomats said.
-Hundreds have died, 25,000 refugees have fled to Sudan and there have been reports of atrocities since Prime Minister Abiy Ahmed ordered air strikes and a ground offensive on Nov.
+Some African and European nations pressed Ethiopia behind the scenes on Monday to allow mediation of war in a northern region that has spilled into neighboring Eritrea and rocked the wider Horn of Africa, diplomats said.
+Hundreds have died, 25,000 refugees have fled to Sudan and there have been reports of atrocities since Prime Minister Abiy Ahmed ordered airstrikes and a ground offensive on Nov.
 4 against Tigray's rulers for defying his authority.

 The Tigray People's Liberation Front (TPLF), which governs the region of 5 million people, has accused Eritrea of sending tanks and soldiers over the border against it.
 Asmara denies that.